The below editorial is an excerpt from our full review.

 By Jonathan Crouch

 The Lamborghini Urus redefines exactly what a performance super-SUV can be.
-Jonathan Crouch takes a look.
+Now, it's a Plug-in Hybrid.
+Jonathan Crouch takes a look at the Urus SE.

-With the Lamborghini Urus, the brand's first performance SUV, everything's super-sized: shape, performance, technology, running costs.
-Here's another car of this kind that's turned around its brand, being blindingly fast, very luxurious and properly practical without the lumbering feel common to many segment rivals.
-It's very desirable indeed.
+With the Lamborghini Urus, which was the brand's first performance SUV, everything's super-sized: shape, performance, technology - and usually running costs.
+But to some extent, that latter issue's been addressed here with the brand's very first Plug-in Hybrid, the Urus SE.
+Previous conventionally-engined versions of the Urus have turned around this brand, being blindingly fast, very luxurious and properly practical without the lumbering feel common to many segment rivals.
+So with PHEV tech and the handling tweaks that have come with it, this car's become very desirable indeed.

 You might think the idea of a Lamborghini super-SUV a little strange but the company itself actually believes that it basically invented this kind of car - with the brutal V12-engined LM002 model of the Eighties and Nineties.
-That hand-built muscle car was though, a rather different thing from today's Urus, the car that has singlehandedly changed the company from a boutique sports car maker to a brand with a production capacity that now rivals that of Ferrari.
+That hand-built muscle model was though, a rather different thing from today's Urus, the car that has singlehandedly changed the company from a boutique sports car maker to a brand with a production capacity that now rivals that of Ferrari.
 Only 328 LM002 models were ever made.
-The Urus, in contrast, has doubled its marque's production output to around 7,000 cars a year.
+Since its launch in 2018 the Urus, in contrast, has doubled its marque's production output to around 7,000 cars a year.
 You wonder what company founder Ferruccio Lamborghini would have made of it all.
 It's only forty years since this famous maker was in receivership.
 Now, it's more successful than McLaren.
 But at what price?
 To create the Urus, the company has had to borrow almost everything from Volkswagen Group engineering.
 So can the result be a true Lamborghini?
-Could any modern SUV ever really be?
+And could any modern SUV ever really be, especially in this car's current PHEV guise?
 Let's find out.

 To see the full road test text contact us on 0330 0020 227